timothyhull/breadpool-self-eval/docs/game_video_clips.md

 ## Overview

-Below are links to some of my recent officiating experiences that I believe highlight my performances in a variety of roles and situations.
+Below are links to some of my officiating performances that highlight my capabilities and experience in a variety of roles and situations.

 ---